PGL50/MechaCar_Statistical_Analysis/README.md

 <br/>

 ### 1 .
-COST by car type
+COST by car type: MechaCar vs Competition

-### The metric to test the difference in costs by car type for each company would be a two sample t test.
+### The metric to test the difference in costs by each car type for each company would be a two sample t test.
 Cost is a continuous variable.
 It would be nice to test for normality but if the sample sizes are large enough the central limit theorem will make that less important.

 <br/>

-### Ho: Cost by car for MechaCar = cost by car type for competition
+### Ho: Cost by car type for MechaCar = cost by car type for competition
-### Ha: Cost by car for MechaCar < cost by car type for competition
+### Ha: Cost by car type for MechaCar < cost by car type for competition

 <br/>